Jordan Thompson (soccer, born 1998): Sydney FC

 After fleeing Israel, Thompson signed for A-League Women club Sydney FC for their 2023–24 season.
 With the club, she won the 2023 A-League Women grand final, in which Sydney FC defeated regular season premiers Melbourne City 1–0 at AAMI Park in Melbourne.
 It was the club's second consecutive championship and their record fifth championship overall.

 Thompson re-signed for Sydney FC for the 2024–25 season.
 However, the club went on to have their worst season ever, finishing eighth and missing the finals for the first time in A-League Women history.
 Thompson departed the club in 2025, returning to the United States to be closer to family.

 Brooklyn FC

 In 2025, Thompson signed for USL Super League club Brooklyn FC.
 She debuted for the club on August 23, starting and playing 86 minutes in Brooklyn's opening-day victory over Tampa Bay Sun FC.
+On February 14, 2026, she scored her first USL Super League goal, a header from a corner kick against Fort Lauderdale United FC.